qdelance/drink_and_drupal/functionnal_tests/README.md

 ## Tests execution

-Custom steps
+This should cover the following points:
+*   How to write custom steps
-Pb of css and xpath filter
-=> no id/name => we need to rely on custom (trainline with ember, iflya380) Pb of Element is not visible (scrollToView)
+*   Pb of css and xpath filters => if we have no id/name in HTML source, we need to rely on custom selectors (trainline with EmberJS, Iflya380 with React)
+*   "Element is not visible/clickable" error (scrollToView)
-Intellij integration
+*   Intellij integration
-setValue() pb (trainline)
+*   setValue() pb (trainline)

 ![Behat exec](./behat_console_exec.png)

 ## Tooling

-Decent intellij integration: code completion, step generation, PHPUnit like exec console
+Decent Intellij integration: code completion, step generation, PHPUnit like exec console

 ![Behat intelij](./behat_intellij.png)